telemarq/redmine_tidy/README.md

 Run the script with --help to see the full syntax.

+You can find your API access key by logging into Redmine and looking at your account details.

 ## Installation & Configuration

 Redmine Tidy is a single script (redmine_tidy.py) but makes use of a couple of other python packages.